Six questions to ask yourself before reconciling with your ex

 5. When you argue do you sort things out after?

 Most couples bicker and argue but how often does this happen between you?
 Think back – have you argued for a long time and how fundamental are these arguments?
 When the bickering is over, do you park the argument and move on?
 It’s natural to disagree from time to time but if the arguments outweigh the good times and the same issues come up, then maybe it’s time to move on.
-Being able to resolve conflict is a fundamental of any relationship.
+Being able to resolve conflict is fundamental to any relationship.

 6. Do you want to make things work?

 A relationship can’t work if one person isn’t really committed to working on it.
 If you’ve both got hope that it can work, then give it another go.
-There are many reasons people stay in unfulfilling relationships – for some, it becomes a way of life they choose, either consciously or unconsciously, or feel trapped in because of confused loyalties or the mistaken belief its best for the kids.
-You both have believe that you can be happy together and it’s a relationship that supports you both to fulfill your dreams and goals.
+There are many reasons people stay in unfulfilling relationships – for some, it becomes a way of life they choose, either consciously or unconsciously, or feel trapped in because of confused loyalties or the mistaken belief it's best for the kids.
+You both have to believe that you can be happy together and it’s a relationship that supports you both to fulfil your dreams and goals.

 A decision like this requires dedicated time.
 Set aside time and headspace with no distractions (yep, I’m afraid you can’t do this type of thinking effectively in front of the TV or wedged into a train on your commute).
 Contemplate what you want from the relationship and whether this one has any real prospect of making you both genuinely happy.